Table of content

 What Makes Ukraine an Competitive Outsourcing Destination for Startups?

 Ukraine has built a stellar reputation as the preferred outsourcing destination for years, particularly for US and Canadian startups.
 Ukraine has a bustling IT outsourcing industry that has gained strong support from its government.
 With more than 200,000 software professionals, Ukraine is in a prime position to source the tech talent crunch of American and Canadian co-founders.

 Concerns of cultural difference are also non-existence as Ukrainian professionals are used to western working cultures.
 Besides, Ukrainian developers are fluent in English, as demonstrated in this article.
 Also, the time difference between Ukraine and the US is about 7 hours, and it is still possible to call up your Ukrainian IT partner during working hours.

 Pricing-wise, Ukraine is an attractive option with well-balanced developer fees and quality.
 You can build a high-quality app in Ukraine for almost half of what it costs to hire developers in the US or Canada.
 Ukraine's appeal to global tech companies and startups indicates a supportive IT ecosystem.

 Offshoring can turn up in your favor when you choose the right destination.
 You'll get your app to the market in the shortest time and at a lower cost.
 Also, outsourcing to an offshore IT partner solves your recruiting problems.
-Ukraine has proven to be an ideal outsourcing country for US and Canadian startups.
-The obvious advantages of working with a Ukrainian software company have connected Dollar Shave Club to us.
+Eastern Europe has proven to be an ideal outsourcing destination for US and Canadian startups.
+The obvious advantages of working with a Eastern European software company have connected Dollar Shave Club to us.